 You need to know how your theme operates.
-There are 3 mains things you should know: the post type, the taxonomy and how the data about your collection of images is stored.
-The taxonomy is not mandatory.
+There are 3 mains things you should know: the post type, the taxonomy and how the data, about your collection of images, is stored.
+Note that the taxonomy is not optional.

 The most important thing to know is to which post type in WordPress you need and want to link your collections in Lightroom.
 In WordPress, the default post types are the Posts and Pages.
 If you see any Galleries, Portfolios, Albums or anything similar, they have been added by your theme or a plugin.